read-0nly/Rust-coop-survival/README.md

 Using/enjoying a plugin of mine and you'd like to toss a dollar my way?
 Here's the [ko-fi](https://ko-fi.com/therustbard)

-# Project is back on - I NEED TESTERS.
-Message me or file an issue if interested we'll sort it out
+# Project is on ice for lack of interest.
+HMU if that changes

 # Repo for development of my modded Rust server